Cariprazine for ADHD

 You can continue taking your current long-acting psychostimulant and any other stable psychotropic medications, except antipsychotics.
 If you are using recreational drugs, including cannabis, you must stop at least 2 weeks before joining the study.

-What safety data exists for Cariprazine?
+What is the safety track record for Cariprazine?

 Martin A Katzman, MD